Anthony Albanese: Foreign affairs

 Between 9 and 10 August 2025, Albanese visited New Zealand prime minister Christopher Luxon in Queenstown for an annual bilateral head of government meeting.
 During the visit, the two heads of government reiterated calls for a ceasefire in the Gaza war and condemned Israel's plan to occupy Gaza City.
 In addition, the two heads of government discussed various bilateral trade, defence issues and Australia's 501 deportation policy.
 The two leaders also laid wreaths at a memorial to fallen ANZAC soldiers in Arrowtown on 10 August.
 On 11 August 2025, Albanese declared that Australia would formally recognise Palestine as a state at the eightieth session of the United Nations General Assembly.
+In August 2025, the Greens urged the Albanese government to impose direct sanctions on senior members of Netanyahu's government and to stop supplying parts for F-35 fighter jets to the global supply chain that can be accessed by Israel.

+In 2025, the Albanese government faced increasing pressure to review or suspend arms exports to the United Arab Emirates (UAE) amid allegations that the UAE was providing military support to the Rapid Support Forces (RSF) in Sudan, which have been accused of committing war crimes and acts of genocide.
+The UAE is Australia's largest export market for weapons and ammunition.
+Over a five-year period, Australia exported nearly AUD 300 million worth of arms and munitions to the UAE.

+In mid-February 2026, Albanese announced that the federal government would not facilitate the repatriation of ISIS-linked families from Syria on security grounds, stating "if you make your bed, you lie in it."

+On 28 February 2026, Albanese, in a joint statement with Foreign Minister Penny Wong and Defence Minister Richard Marles, announced Australia's support for US and Israeli strikes against Iran, citing the need to prevent the regime from obtaining nuclear weapons and to counter its regional influence.
+On 24 March 2026, Australia finalised a free trade agreement with the European Union (EU), concluding negotiations that had taken place between the two since June 2018.